kickylau/kk-master-mind-game/README.md

-## Welcome To Kicky's The Simpsons Mastermind!
+## Welcome To Kicky's The Simpsons MasterMind!

 This is a classic code-breaking board game with The Simpsons theme in a 90's arcade game style.
 Fun for friends and family to play with!